Student Financial Services

 In order to retain your scholarship, you must remain a full-time student (defined as enrolling in a minimum of twelve or more credits per semester).
-Enrolling at less than full-time will result in withdrawal of your scholarship for that and all future semesters.
-You must also maintain a minimum grade point average of 3.0, evaluated on a semester basis.
-Students who fail to maintain the minimum grade point average will be afforded a one-semester probationary period, after which the scholarship will be withdrawn if a 3.0 cumulative average has not been achieved during that period.
-Once withdrawn, your scholarship will not be reinstated in the future.
+Enrolling at less than full-time will result in withdrawal of your scholarship for that semester.
+Reinstatement for future semesters will be evaluated on a case-by-case basis.
+You must also maintain a minimum grade point average of a 2.8 in your first year and a 3.0 in subsequent years, evaluated at the end of each academic year.
+Scholarships will be withdrawn for students who have not met the scholarship requirements.
+Academic achievement leading to a cumulative GPA above a 3.0 in the future will result in scholarship reinstatement the following academic year.
 Your scholarship is a revocable award from the University.

 Length of Scholarship

 You may receive this scholarship for a total of eight semesters or until you graduate, whichever comes first.

 Scholarship eligibility will be reevaluated based on changes to your residency classification.
 Changes in residency classification may result in a loss or reduction of scholarship assistance.